zac-heisey/good-neighbor-agency/sections/work.md

 permalink: false
 header:
   mainHeading: Our<br>Work
-  subHeading: From digital strategy to web design, branding to technology
+  subHeading: From initial concept to final product, our work is geared toward
-    consulting, our work is geared toward helping you do good, *better*.
+    helping you do good, *better*.
   bgImage: null
 blocks:
   - type: richText
     body: >-
       ## We Sell Solutions, Not Services.

-      Organizations don't hire us to build websites or improve their branding.
-They partner with us to fix pain points, improve outcomes, and drive _real_ results.
+      Organizations don't just hire us to build websites or improve their brand.
+They partner with us to fix pain points, improve outcomes, and drive *real* results.
 Check out some of our previous work to get an idea of our capabilities and creativity.
   - type: carousel
     items:
       - type: image